 The Graduate Peer Support Centre is a group of student volunteers who provide a confidential and welcoming peer-based support to Graduate and Professional students at Queen’s University.
 The Centre adheres to a peer support model; the philosophy behind this model is that for some individuals, and for some areas of individual concern, the assistance provided by a peer will be the most effective form of support.
 The peer volunteers are trained in active listening, suicide intervention, and are well-versed in resource referral to suit the diverse needs of graduate students.
 This model is founded on: self-determination and equality, mutuality and empathy and active listening skills.

 The Centre is not a substitute for the provision of professional counseling by Queen’s Health, Counseling and Disability Services.
 The Peer Support Centre is a paraprofessional service – it does not diagnose or treat mental illness.
 The Centre provides short-term support to students in need of assistance and to appraise students of services available on campus and in the Kingston community.

-Currently the centre is located in JDUC Room 205 and is scheduled to open September 16th, 2019.
-The centre will be operational as a drop-in service during the following hours: Monday 9am-1pm; Tuesday 1pm-5pm; Wednesday 5pm-9pm, and Thursday 1pm-5pm.
+The centre is located in JDUC Room 205 and is operational as a drop-in service during the following hours: Monday 9am-1pm; Tuesday 1pm-5pm; Wednesday 5pm-9pm, and Thursday 1pm-5pm.

 Getting involved helps students feel supported and experience a sense of community.
 Look out for our tips, tricks, and events throughout the year!

 Check out some of the events going on around Queen’s.